Face Coverings and Masks

 - Maintain their shape after washing and drying

-- If possible, add a third (middle) layer that should be a filter-type fabric, such as non-woven polypropylene fabric.
+- A third (middle) layer of filter-type fabric, such as non-woven polypropylene fabric.
 A third layer provides added protection.

 - If you have 2-layer non-medical masks, you can continue to use them.
 If you are making or buying more masksconsider the 3-layer mask for improved protection